GeorgeMunday/GeorgeMunday/README.md

 I’m always eager to learn new tools and frameworks, and I enjoy collaborating on open source projects.

 - 🔭 Currently working on full-stack projects and expanding my knowledge.
-- 🌱 Continuously learning advanced data science libraries and web development @dedalus.eu.
+- 🌱 Continuously learning advanced data science and web development.
-- 💬 Ask me about Python, JavaScript, TypeScript, or any web development topics.
+- 💬 Ask me about Python, JavaScript, TypeScript.
 - 📫 Reach me at: [geoge@icloud.com]
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like going to the gym and spending my free time with friends!